The CELTA pre-interview task has quite a reputation among students given that it forms a crucial part of the entry onto any CELTA course.

 British Council: The British Council is a global authority in terms of ESL/EFL so you can definitely trust the quality of their materials.
 It is a very clearly laid out PDF file which you can download.

-International Teaching and Training Centre: This is also another clear example which gives you a good idea of the types of questions available.
+International Teaching and Training Centre: This is also another clear example of the CELTA pre-interview task which gives you a good idea of the types of questions available.

 Holmes Institute*: This CELTA centre provides a version of the pre-interview task.
 From their document, I particularly liked the advice they provide at the top for how to approach the pre-interview task: